huidi-lu/china-cities-air-quality/README.md

 ## Air Quality Index History of Major China Cities
 Python version scraper, inspired by [`@feelinglucky`](https://github.com/feelinglucky) and [`his project`](http://www.gracecode.com/aqi.html) of mainland china AQI database.<br><br>
-The data has already been crawled and stored in the file `AQI.csv`, ranging from 2000-6-5 to 2015-3-27.
+The data has already been crawled from MEP datacenter(http://datacenter.mep.gov.cn) and stored in the file `AQI.csv`, ranging from 2000-6-5 to 2015-3-27.
 There are three columns in it, namely `City`, `AQI`, `Date`(very easy to understand).
 If you wish to get this updated, please run the scraper and enter correct dates.<br>

 ###Reference:
 [Air quality index - Wikipedia, the free encyclopedia](http://en.wikipedia.org/wiki/Air_quality_index#Mainland_China)